Exploring Babylon Chapter 14

 There is so much to unpack in considering the United States as “New Jerusalem,” temporary homeland, and “Babylon.”
 We’ll try to make some inroads as the reading of Exodus progresses and we launch some new directions in #ExploringBabylon.

-Meanwhile, just in testament to the amazing complexity ahead, some related words and images from the 1988 movie “Working Girl,” set, of course, long before the Twin Towers became central to another aspect of the story.
+Meanwhile, just in testament to the amazing complexity ahead, some related words and images from the 1988 movie “Working Girl,” written and set, of course, long before the Twin Towers became central to another aspect of the story.